Arronk/My-Coding-Journey/LogR2.md

 started to fall asleep after 6 minutes.
 Decided to take a power nap and try again later in the evening which worked a treat!
 I really want to figure out this functional prorgramming way of problem solving and understand it will definetely take some time and practice.

+## Day 9: 26.07.2018

+### Progress: The holiday continues...very busy day doing activities, nearly failed but our friends cancelled a night out so here I am getting in my hour!

+It must be destiny that I am making this entry before the deadline.
+Spending the late hours of today in my bed getting an hour of reading time into this functional programming with Javascript book.
+Going to make sure I work with some of the exercises and code examples in VS Code with the debugger to help with my understanding of how the code executes when using recursive return statements.